AbouSeck/Devops-Journey/README.md

 # Devops-Journey
-In this branch, we have a simple Springboot CRUD webapp using Mysql and a Rest API.
+In this branch, we have a simple Springboot CRUD WebApp using Mysql and a Rest API.

 This project contains :
 - The crudusers.sql file to import the database
+- The Jenkins file
 - The rest folder with the code of our API
 - The webapp folder with the code of our webapp